By Xiaomei Cai, L.Ac., Ph.D. & Qineng Tan, L.Ac., Ph.D.

 Looking for a treatment that can help smooth fine wrinkles, boost collagen and firm skin?
 Maybe you’ve heard about cosmetic acupuncture, also known as facial rejuvenation, or an acupuncture face lift, and you’re wondering if it really works.
 TCM and acupuncture offer a natural, health-centered skin care alternative to surgery and other procedures for people of all ages who want to look younger and more well-rested.

 We all want to look in the mirror and see ourselves looking our best.
 Cosmetic procedures like plastic surgery and minimally-invasive aesthetic treatments have increased by well over 200% in the past twenty years.
-People of all genders and ages are showing more interest than ever in anti-aging treatments that can tighten, tone, and brighten the skin, banish puffiness and dark circles under the eyes, and reduce the appearance of wrinkles.
+People of all genders and ages are showing more interest than ever in anti-aging treatments that can tighten, tone, and brighten the skin, banish puffiness and dark circles under the eyes, clear acne blemishes and scars, and reduce the appearance of wrinkles.
 While advances are continually being made in the field of aesthetic medicine, and the stigma surrounding such treatments has been largely reduced, some of these procedures can be harsh and invasive.
 Many people may prefer to seek a natural alternative.

 The TCM approach to skin care is holistic and health-oriented, focusing on creating healthy, lively skin from the inside out.
 Finding the root internal causes of dull, sagging skin, lack of muscle tone, dryness and other skin problems, and treating them with targeted acupuncture points, herbs used both topically and internally, and the right nutrition program, can all lead to a more youthful and invigorated appearance.
 The results, of course, will not change your face so dramatically that you look like a different person.
 It is important that any time you consider an aesthetic procedure, you manage and maintain realistic expectations.
 But cosmetic acupuncture treatment can help you to feel better about yourself, inside and out.